 Where applicable, multifocal or extended depth of focus lens implants can be used in cataract surgery to reduce the need to wear glasses for reading and other near vision tasks compared with standard lenses.
 I have been using multifocal lens implants for more than 10 years.
 I am also very experienced in the use of toric lens implants to correct astigmatism, and have produced research publications on the use of these lenses.

-Some of the principal treatments carried out by Mr Christopher Illingworth at Spire include:
+Some of the principal treatments carried out by Mr Chris Illingworth at Spire include:

 |Private secretary||Anna Ready|

 |Private secretary telephone||01603 814 365|